 The above image is a typical road nudge.
 It draws road users’ attention to two choices; either go straight or turn.

-The word, nudge, refers to “prod (a gentle push) someone’s elbow gently to draw attention”.
+The word, nudge, refers to “prodding (a gentle push) someone’s elbow to draw attention”.

 This post dips a toe into its ocean of knowledge base.

 The nudge roots date back to the early 1970s.
 That was when cognitive and social psychology research started to gain traction.
 It begins with the influential research papers published by Amos Tversky and Daniel Kahneman in 1972 and 1974

 :"Judgement under uncertainty:Heuristics and Biases".